Pinafore/nlp-hw/feateng/README.md

 You may want to use these to create features beyoned the default of artithmetic average of the log probabilities!

-*Q:* What if I get the error that ``GprGuesser`` has no attribute 'predict'?
+**Q: What if I get the error that ``GprGuesser`` has no attribute 'predict'?**

-*A:* This means that you're running it on a guesser result that hasn't been cached or that it can't find the cache file.
+**A:** This means that you're running it on a guesser result that hasn't been cached or that it can't find the cache file.
 Make sure the path is correct, and use the limit option to only process a handful of examples.

- *Q:* What's the intuition behind "buzz ratio"?
+ **Q: What's the intuition behind "buzz ratio"?**

- *A:* It corresponds to how many points you get per question.
+**A:** It corresponds to how many points you get per question.
 In the trivia community this is [points per tossup heard](https://www.naqt.com/stats/explanation.jsp#:~:text=For%20teams%2C%20PPTUH%20is%20the,an%20average%2020%2Dtossup%20game.).

+**Q: Why do stupid features sometimes work?**

+**A:** Features that sound stupid sometimes reveal something deeper.
+For example, the length of the guess can be a proxy for GPT errors (e.g., it failed to complete its answer or didn't stop spewing content).

+**Q: Why do clever features sometimes not work?**

+**A:** Clever features might fail for several reasons: it's too infrequent, it's covered by another feature, it's not correlated with errors, or the feature value is not specified correctly.

+_Infrequent_: All of this is a numbers game.
+If your problem only appears in 1 out of 100 examples, then the gradients won't be large enough to move the feature value, which means that the feature won't have a big effect on overall predictions.

+_Covered by Another Feature_: Remember that features only update when you have an error gradient.
+If another feature captures the same phenomena perfectly ("correlated" if you remember this from 320), then the feature won't end up getting used.
+And whatever feature is more frequent and covers more cases will get used ... all other features will be ignored.

+_Not correlated with errors_: Like the above, if a system doesn't make a certain type of error, then a feature targeting that error, no matter how great, will not get used or be useful.
+For example, if you create a feature that checks if a guess is consistent with a particular category won't be useful if the underlying guesser doesn't make cross-category errors.

+_Not specified correctly_: One of the reasons that simple features that count stuff work well is that they are linear, one of the key assumptions of logistic regression.
+If a feature value of 0.2 correlates with a good outcome, 1.1 correlates with bad outcomes, but 2.8 correlates with good outcomes again, then it's not going to be a good feature because it can't actually get encoded by a linear classifier.
+You can address this by inspecting the distribution and creating threshold functions.
+>>>>>>> 29f01c8 (complex features)